mineiros-io/terraform-github-repository/README.md

 - [**`deploy_keys`**](#var-deploy_keys): *(Optional `list(deploy_key)`)*<a name="var-deploy_keys"></a>

-  Can also be type `string`.
+  Can also be type `list(string)`.
 Specifies deploy keys and access-level of deploy keys used in this repository.
   Every `string` in the list will be converted internally into the `object` representation with the `key` argument being set to the `string`. `object` details are explained below.

   Default is `[]`.